 The Mindfulness Clinic is committed to the promotion of wellbeing through the integration of Cognitive Behaviour Therapy and the practice of Mindfulness.
 Our mission is to embody, guide and nurture mindful and compassionate living.
 We teach eight-week courses and one-day workshops to individuals, mental health professionals, voluntary and corporate groups.

-Course commences Thursday, 26th April 2018 from 7pm to 9.30pm for eight Thursday evenings (until Thursday, 21st June, 2018) at 10 Merrion Square, Dublin 2. and includes one full day of practice.
-Twelve places available.
+Course commences Tuesday, 5th June 2018 from 7pm to 9.30pm for eight Tuesday evenings (until Tuesday, 24th July, 2018) at 10 Merrion Square, Dublin 2. and includes one full day of practice.
+Ten places available.

 Cost of training: €350 includes CDs, course notes, Mindfulness a Practice Guide to Finding Peace in a Frantic World, and 24 hours of mindfulness-based training, day of retreat, lunch, and individual consultation with the trainer.